 N6: Notice to End your Tenancy for Illegal Acts or Misrepresenting Income in a Rent-Geared-to-Income Rental Unit

-There are two instances when a landlord may use an N6 Form to evict their tenant(s):
+There are three instances when a landlord may use an N6 Form to evict their tenant(s):

 - The tenant has committed an illegal act or illegal business within the rental unit.